 of people visited parts of Scotland they'd never been to before

 said they could cope better after the experience

-Feedback gathered from the families and businesses who took part in 2017
+Figures and feedback gathered from families and business who have taken part in the campaign

 Since 2016, alongside business from across the Scottish tourism industry we've been working in partnership to help vulnerable and disadvantaged families in Scotland enjoy a short break or day out in their own country.